 Fire is a potential danger that you as an employer need to be aware of.
-From providing suitable training, arranging regular risk assessments and creating a plan of action in case of a fire, you need to take steps to keep your workers safe.
+To keep your workers safe, it’s essential to provide appropriate training, conduct regular risk assessments, and create a plan of action.

-To work towards the goal of effective fire safety within your company, you will need to take many factors into consideration, starting with knowing who should be accountable for promoting and ensuring fire safety.
+To work towards the goal of effective fire safety within your company, you will need to consider many factors, starting with knowing who should be accountable for promoting and ensuring fire safety.

 In a working or non-domestic environment, the person responsible for fire safety is the person in control of the premises.
 Although this primarily applies to employers, it can also apply to the building owner, occupier, landlord and anyone else with control of the premises, such as the building manager, officer manager or facilities manager.